kennykytran/349-project/README.md

 Teamwork & Effective Team Communication | Good | Yes

-> In the end, we made Quiz Central.
+#### *In the end, we made Quiz Central.*

->
-> - A Web Application that can lighten the mood with some silly quizzes, which also proved to be a useful team collaboration exercise within Front End Engineering.
+- A Web Application that can lighten the mood with some silly quizzes, which also proved to be a useful team collaboration exercise within Front End Engineering.

 ------------------------------------